 Since it is impossible to know the future with certainty, we started by establishing a hypothesis about what skills and attributes this future leader might possess.
 We laid that hypothesis out in my first blog post, “Leading Into the Future,” in which we indicated that there will be both contextual elements (meaning fit for purpose for the digital economy) and core enabling elements (meaning traits that are so important that they form the cultural fabric of an organization).
 Merged together, we believe these core and contextual elements will help define what great leadership will look and feel like in the digital economy.

 This was a good start, but an insufficient one, because we need to bridge the gap between what we know to be true today and what we believe will be true tomorrow.
-To help build that bridge, we will soon be distributing a global survey to thousands of practicing managers and leaders from around the world to get their views on this matter.
-We have also begun conducting in-depth interviews with CEOs, C-suite team members, heads of digitalization, senior line and functional leaders, and other thought leaders in all things digital.
+To help build that bridge, we fielded a global survey to thousands of practicing managers and leaders from around the world to get their views on this matter.
+We have also been conducting in-depth interviews with CEOs, C-suite team members, heads of digitalization, senior line and functional leaders, and other thought leaders in all things digital.

 Leadership Characteristics: Identifying the Usual Suspects